 I loathe to pay a fee for credit cards and have not paid a fee for credit cards ever (well there are fees but they are usually free for the first year and I usually cancel before the first year is up).
 I also loathe having nasty surprises on my credit card bills when I travel to the US.
 Here is the best No Fee US Dollar credit card in Canada.

 It took me a long time to realize that they charge you a foreign transaction fee on top of the crappy exchange rate the credit card companies give you.

 Therefore when you buy something in the US, a month later you’ll have forgotten exactly what you paid for it and you’ll vaguely wonder why it seems so much more expensive on the credit card bill in Canadian dollars than when you purchased it.
 I am speaking from many experiences of course.

 That’s why I got a US dollar bank account and a No fee USD credit card in Canada.

-There’s no foreign transaction fee for these credit card in Canada to worry about.
+There’s no foreign transaction fee for these credit cards in Canada to worry about.

-I don’t like currency surprises.
+I don’t like currency surprises in Canadian dollars.
 We currently have the TD US Dollar Visa and have been very happy with it.
 I like it because we don’t have to deal with currency fluctuations.